Bri636/Bri636_old.github.io/README.md

 # Brian Hsu

-Hi, my name is Brian Hsu.
-I am a Masters student at Northwestern University studying Statistics and Data Science.
-My primary interests are in harnessing generative AI and deep learning techniques to develop embodied agent AI.
-Currently, my research is focused into two projects:
+Hi!
+My name is Brian Hsu.
+I am a Master's student at Northwestern University studying Statistics and Data Science.
+I am interested in developing embodied agents through generative AI and other deep learning techniques.

+I have experience in deep learning, generative models (large language models + diffusion models), and reinforcement learning.

+My background is Statistics + Biology + Coding.

-## My Current Research Jobs:
+## Current Research:
-### Argonne National Laboratory Research - Large Language Models and Embodied Agents for Self-Driving Labs:
+### 1. Argonne National Laboratory - Large Language Models + Embodied Agents for Self-Driving Labs:

 * The goal of my research at ANL is to develop LLM-driven embodied agents for scientific workflows.
 Specifically, I use LLMs to develop embodied agents with reasoning and control, and mount them on virtual and robotic platforms that will automate biology experiments.
 I work under the Ramanathan Lab as well as the Rapid Prototyping Lab at Argonne to make this possible!

-### Northwestern University Research - Large Language Models and Diffusion Models for Robust Reinforcement Learning Agents:
+### 2. Northwestern University - Large Language Models + Diffusion Models for Robust Reinforcement Learning Agents:

 ## Potential applications for my research include: